rayenfassatoui/writeflow/README.md

-# WriteFlow - AI-Powered Content Creation Assistant
+# WriteFlow - AI-Powered Content Creation Platform

 WriteFlow is a sophisticated SaaS platform that leverages artificial intelligence to streamline and enhance the content creation process for marketers, writers, and content creators.
-Built with Next.js and modern web technologies, WriteFlow offers an intuitive interface for generating, optimizing, and managing content at scale.
+Built with Next.js, Prisma, and modern web technologies, WriteFlow offers an intuitive interface for generating, optimizing, and managing content at scale.

 ![WriteFlow Banner](public/banner.png)